oracle/terraform-provider-oci/website/docs/r/mysql_mysql_db_system.html.markdown

 		Must be unique across all VNICs in the subnet and comply with RFC 952 and RFC 1123.
 	* `read_endpoint_ip_address` - The IP address the DB System read endpoint is configured to listen on.
 A private IP address of your choice to assign to the read endpoint of the DB System.
 Must be an available IP address within the subnet's CIDR.
 If you don't specify a value, Oracle automatically assigns a private IP address from the subnet.
 This should be a "dotted-quad" style IPv4 address.
+* `rest` - REST configuration details.
+	* `configuration` - Select how REST is configured across the DB System instances.
+	* `port` - The port for REST to listen on.
+Supported port numbers are 443 and from 1024 to 65535.
 * `secure_connections` - Secure connection configuration details.
 	* `certificate_generation_type` - Select whether to use MySQL Database Service-managed certificate (SYSTEM) or your own certificate (BYOC).
 	* `certificate_id` - The OCID of the certificate to use.